How long is the program?

 Where is skills group being held (right now)?

-Currently, there are skills groups for adults and a separate one for adolescents attending with a parent .
+Currently, our adult skills group is provided via telehealth.
 Since we are a group of independent practitioners, each counselor is located in a different location throughout Bellingham.
 Therefore, the time and location of skills groups is likely to change every now and then based on the needs of the clients and leaders.
 Skills group leaders will be in contact with clients before the group starts to give them all the necessary information about where and when the group starts.
 Space for participants is limited and is given as it becomes available.